LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 Looking at the method `enable`, you'll see we used a method called `registerSettingCategory`.
 This method registers a new category in the LabyMod Settings, allowing users to enable/disable or configure other things regarding your Addon.

-Registering commands and listeners can be done by calling `registerListener` and `registerCommand` and providing the class (which will then be injected by us with the help of Guice, more on that
-<a href="#FINAL_LINK_HERE">here</a>) or by providing the already initialized object.
+Registering commands and listeners can be done by calling `registerListener` and `registerCommand` and providing the already initialized object.

 Now the final method we called here is `this.logger()`, a logger to print information to the console/log.
 This is nicer than `System.out.println()` because it is integrated with the Minecraft log.
 You can print information with `.info()`, warnings with `.warn()` or errors with `.error()`.